gitlabhq/gitlabhq/CONTRIBUTING.md

 1. [CoffeeScript](https://github.com/thoughtbot/guides/tree/master/style#coffeescript)
 1. [Shell commands](doc/development/shell_commands.md) created by GitLab contributors to enhance security
 1. [Markdown](http://www.cirosantilli.com/markdown-styleguide)
 1. Interface text should be written subjectively instead of objectively.
 It should be the gitlab core team addressing a person.
 It should be written in present time and never use past tense (has been/was).
 For example instead of "prohibited this user from being saved due to the following errors:" the text should be "sorry, we could not create your account because:".
+Also these [excellent writing guidelines](https://github.com/NARKOZ/guides#writing).

 This is also the style used by linting tools such as [RuboCop](https://github.com/bbatsov/rubocop), [PullReview](https://www.pullreview.com/) and [Hound CI](https://houndci.com).